 SOSDTM Accountability Tool

 When consulting with their clients, Partners In Leadership introduces the powerful SOSD Accountability Tool and demonstrates how it is used to improve team and organizational performance.
-The tool focuses on how clients can identify and close Accountability Gaps in order to achieve their key results.
+The tool focuses on how clients can use the Accountability Gap® methodology to identify and close Accountability Gaps in order to achieve their key results.

 Accountability, empowerment, and employee engagement result from workers and teams who continually ask the accountability question posed by The Oz Principle: "What else can I do to operate Above The Line and to achieve the desired results?"
 When people do that, they learn the secret to getting better results, faster and more cost effectively.
 As the performance and expectation bar continues to rise, so does the effort it takes to clear the bar.